 Alexandra Horowitz - Being A Dog

 In 1994, psychical researcher for the Society of Psychical Research Rupert Sheldrake proposed an experiment.
-Would a dog still know if it's owner was coming home if the routine was different and if they came home in a different vehicle.
-It would more so prove in some ways that a dog knows this information by some other means that routine or scent as Science would explain.
-Collecting data over a period of time, the results indicated that some cases the dog was still anticipating it's owner return, even when the routine was different.
+Would a dog still know if its owner was coming home if the routine was different and if they came home in a different vehicle?
+It would more so prove in some ways that a dog knows this information by some means other than routine or scent as Science would explain.
+Collecting data over a period of time, the results indicated that in some cases the dog was still anticipating it's owner return, even when the routine was different.

 Nevertheless, taking all the data into account there was a highly significant relationship (p<0.0001) between the time that the dog began to wait at the window and the time his owner set off to come home (Sheldrake & Smart, 1998).